Dunbar Cave State Park: Walk through a sacred cave with ancient Native American petroglyphs

 I registered for the 9am tour on the first Saturday of the season (season opens in May).
 While tours accept up to 20 people, my tour consisted of myself, a family of three, the tour guide, a park ranger, and a second tour guide walking along.

 Bring a very bright flashlight — As the rules state, you must bring or purchase a flashlight because there is no electricity inside the cave.
 Bring the brightest flashlight you can find.
 My flashlight is one of those mini Maglite-style LED lights, and while it seems very bright, it was small and dim inside the darkness of the cave.
 The tour guides had very bright lights.
+After the tour I ordered this one from Amazon and it’s much brighter than my old one.

 Tour lasted 1 hour — Our tour lasted about an hour, but a group with more people would probably last longer.
 Our guide was new, and he walked us through pretty quickly.